Ludvig Irgens-Jensen: Biography

 During the Second World War, Irgens-Jensen composed several songs and orchestral works to patriotic texts; due to the restrictions imposed by the Nazis, these works had to be distributed anonymously and illegally.
-Irgens-Jensen is often characterized as a neo-Classical composer.
+In 1945 Irgens-Jensen received a government grant that guaranteed him financial independence.
+In 1969 he died two days before his 75th birthday during a stay in Sicily.